 - Write down questions to ask your doctor.

-- Are there any dietary restrictions that I need to follow?
-Would changing my diet help?
+- Are there any prescription or over-the-counter medications I need to avoid?

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over points you want to spend more time on.
 Your doctor may ask:

 - When did you first begin experiencing symptoms?